 4. Importing models from Revit LT

-4.1: Please export your Revit LT model to .DWG format, install the DWG plug-in for Lumion and then import the .DWG file in Lumion:
+4.1: Please export your Revit LT model to .DWG format, install the DWG plug-in for Lumion (if you are not using version 10.0 or newer) and then import the .DWG file in Lumion:

 - Revit LT 2017 and Lumion 6.5 or 7.x: Please install DWGToLumionBridge2017 and export to .DWG 2013 file format or older.